iovisor/libiov/docs/event-api.md

 ##### Bus::RecvHandle
-* Status subscribe(Filter f, Action a) - subscribe a Filter and Action to this Bus; when an Event that matches the Filter is sent on the Bus, the provided Action is called
+* Status subscribe(Filter f, Action a) - subscribe a Filter and Action to this Bus; when an Event that matches the Filter is sent on the Bus, the provided Action is called;
-* Status leave() - disconnect the receiver from the Bus
+* Status leave() - disconnect the receiver from the Bus.

 Example:
 ````C++